Get us in your inbox

 Advertising

-Located inside of an old iron works building in Griffintown by locks of the Lachine Canal, Lord William’s one of the newer names in town that’s proved to be more than a flash in the pan.
-Best way to experience is coming in the mornings for Caesars that lean extra—dressed with bacon, shrimps or huge hot peppers—before grabbing a brunch of fried chicken and pancakes with a Bailey’s custard, or just dipping into pints and cocktails on its secluded terrasse.
+Located inside of an old iron works building in Griffintown by locks of the Lachine Canal, one of the best ways to experience Lord William is coming in for early Caesars that lean extra—dressed with bacon, shrimps or huge hot peppers—before grabbing a brunch of fried chicken and pancakes with a Bailey’s custard, or just dipping into pints and cocktails on its secluded terrasse.

 A Montreal-born chain of Irish pubs, it’s a local establishment that’s successfully spread its wings around town because it does just about everything you want in a modern-but-classic pub experience: Greasy carbs to snack on, pints on pints, live music every night of the week and prominent Irish pride that’s evidenced by things like a countdown to St Patrick’s Day on their website.